 For instance, there are some fun events in Michigan during the winter months in Mackinac Island, Traverse City, Frankenmuth, and other cities.
-However, you’ll find a host of winter adventures throughout the state.
-Here are the top family-friendly Michigan winter vacation havens on our list.
+However, you’ll find a host of winter adventures throughout the state, offering several options for the best place to visit in Michigan during winter.

 Best Places for a Family-Friendly Winter Vacation in Michigan’s Upper Peninsula

 When it comes to winter, there’s no better place to take a family vacation than the Upper Peninsula.
 This part of Michigan is (obviously) famous for being snowy because it gets up to 200 inches every year.
-Take a look at these places to visit.
+Take a look at these family-friendly destinations and winter resorts in Michigan to visit.

 If you need a break from the slopes, Bessemer has plenty of shops and restaurants.
 Also, a short 15-minute drive southwest is ABR Trails.
 It has more than 45 miles of trails for skiing, snowshoeing, and skijoring.
 On-site luxury homes and rustic cabins are available too.